day

 – One #2 Pencil

-– One Durable Erase
+– One Durable Eraser

 – One 24 count set of Prismacolor Colored Pencils